Bytes0211/distributions/docs/pmf.md

 <br>
 Note that I also change the range to 0 - 1

-### The Issue With Using PMFs For Continuous Random Variables
+## PMF Properties
-You cannot use continuous random values with PDFs directly, since the probability that x takeing on any exact value is zero.<br/>
-For example, we want to know the probability that a burger from your favorite burger joint weigh:ws exactly a quarter of a pound (0.25 lbs)<br/>
-Since weight is a continuous variable, it can take on an infinite number of values.
-A burger might actually weigh 0.250001 lbs,<br/>
-or 0.24, or  0.24323 lbs.
-The probability that a burger weighs exactly 0.25 lbs is essentially zero.<br/>
+The PMF can only be used with discrete values.
+You cannot use continuous random values with PDFs directly, since the probability that x taking on any exact value iszero.
+For example, we want to know the probability that a burger from your favorite burger joint weigh:ws exactly a quarter of a pound (0.25 lbs) Since weight is a continuous variable, it can take on an infinite number of values.
+A burger may actually weigh 0.250001 lbs, or 0.24 lbs., or  0.24323 lbs.
+The probability that a burger weighs exactly 0.25 lbs is essentially zero.

-### The Relationship Between PMF and CDF For Discrete Random Variables
 Below is a graphical representative of PMF and CDF side by side.
 Again for the PMF **each** roll of the dice has a 1/6 probability<br> While the CDF expresses **multiple** probabilities which are "cumulative".